-Helicopter Association International (HAI) is announcing the 2017 HAI Rotor Safety Challenge, an education initiative to be held in conjunction with HAI HELI-EXPO 2017 in Dallas, Texas.
+Helicopter Association International (HAI) is announcing the 2019 HAI Rotor Safety Challenge, an education initiative to be held in conjunction with HAI HELI-EXPO 2019 in Atlanta, Georgia.

 Open to all HAI HELI-EXPO® attendees, the Rotor Safety Challenge will feature free safety events and short sessions, conveniently scheduled on show days, that provide a forum for helicopter professionals to learn industry best practices and to —